bastet27/Tier2-WiCys-CTF-2024/README.md

 ```

 ### Notes:
+DNS tunneling is a covert way to exfiltrate data.
+This task demonstrated how analyzing DNS queries can reveal hidden data transfers.
+It was a great learning opportunity to practice decoding and reconstructing data.

 Tools Used:
-Tshark: For packet capture analysis and extracting DNS query data.
+- Tshark: For packet capture analysis and extracting DNS query data.
-Cut: To extract specific fields from the DNS query strings.
+- Cut: To extract specific fields from the DNS query strings.
-Xxd: To convert hexadecimal data back into binary.
+- Xxd: To convert hexadecimal data back into binary.
-File: To identify the type of the extracted file.
+- File: To identify the type of the extracted file.
-Xdg-open: To open and view the PDF.
+- Xdg-open: To open and view the PDF.
-Linux CLI: For all commands and file manipulation.
+- Linux CLI: For all commands and file manipulation.

 Referenced YouTube Video:
 [DNS Tunneling Explained: Threats & Detection](https://www.youtube.com/watch?v=kBhloogDyCI&t=399s)

 ## :two::four: 24.
 Forensics(Medium) Stolen FooTPrints